3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

     d' = m * s + (1 - m) * d

-    Here, m is the value of the channel provided by the \<channelfromimage3d> refered to by the "maskid" attribute of this volumetriclayer.
+    Here, m is the value of the channel provided by the \<channelfromimage3d> referred to by the "maskid" attribute of this volumetriclayer.

     __Note__: The blendmethod "mask" implements the same formula as the blendmethod "mix" for the rgb-values of an \<multiproperties>-element in the [Materials and Properties Extension specification, Chapter 5](https://github.com/3MFConsortium/spec_materials/blob/1.2.1/3MF%20Materials%20Extension.md#chapter-5-multiproperties).

 Figure 4-1 shows an example of two layers within a volumetric stack and the result using various blending functions with different source and destination alpha values.
 A volumetriclayer MUST contain at least one \<channelmapping> element.
-The dstchannel attribute of the each \<channelmapping> within a volumetriclayer element MUST match a \<dstchannel> element within this \<volumetriclayer>.
+The dstchannel attribute of each \<channelmapping> within a volumetriclayer element MUST match a \<dstchannel> element within this \<volumetriclayer>.
 The name of each \<dstchannel> element MUST occur at most once as dstchannel attribute in one of the \<channelmapping>.

 Destination channels that are not mentioned as dstchannel attribute in this list are not modified by this \<volumetriclayer>.